aiyan8732/News_Mood/README.md

 import tweepy
 import numpy as np
 import pandas as pd
-from datetime import datetime
-import matplotlib.pyplot as plt from matplotlib import style style.use('ggplot')
+import matplotlib.pyplot as plt

 # Import and Initialize Sentiment Analyzer
 from vaderSentiment.vaderSentiment import SentimentIntensityAnalyzer